 Strategic Communication (abbr.
 StratCom) represents a progressive concept in relation to asymmetric warfare.
-It has been already acknowledged that the centre of gravity of the today’s and possible future counterinsurgency operations is lying in the population-centric approaches.
+It has already been acknowledged that the centre of gravity of today’s and possible future counterinsurgency operations lies in population-centric approaches.
 However, the persuasion of the population takes place to a large extent in the non-kinetic, information domain.
-Military actions are still vital but the information activities will be most probably as important or even of greater importance.
-As StratCom is a rather new concept surrounded by many ambiguities, the primary goal of the paper is to introduce its definitions and outline its boundaries with related concepts (public diplomacy, psychological operations, information operations etc.).
-Subsequently, the use of the strategic communication in the official NATO documents and counterinsurgency operations (ISAF mission) will be described.
+Military actions are still vital, allthough but the information activities will be most probably as important or even of greater importance.
+As StratCom is a rather new concept surrounded by many ambiguities, the primary goal of this paper is to introduce its definitions and outline its boundaries with related concepts (public diplomacy, psychological operations, information operations etc.).
+Subsequently, the use of strategic communication in the official NATO documents and counterinsurgency operations (ISAF mission) will be described.
 The paper finally discusses whether the Alliance employed this approach successfully and tries to identify possible limitations.
-It arrives to the conclusion that the concept has been applied in harmony with the Alliance’s counterinsurgency strategy and its comprehensive approach to crisis management.
+It arrives at the conclusion that the concept has been applied in harmony with the Alliance’s counterinsurgency strategy and its comprehensive approach to crisis management.
 However, it has been adopted at the highest level of the organization only and furthermore it has not been embraced by all member states.
-Even though StratCom did address some of the earlier failures and shortcomings of the Alliance in the information sphere, there are some limitations - some of them inherent to the organization’s structure itself - which raise a doubt whether any successful execution of the strategic communication by NATO is actually feasible.
+Even though StratCom did address some of the earlier failures and shortcomings of the Alliance in the information sphere, there are some limitations - some of them inherent to the organization’s structure itself - which raises doubts about whether successful execution of the strategic communication by NATO is actually feasible.

 Barbora

 The Arctic is undoubtedly a relevant geopolitical region with a specific environment and shared history, interlinked with clearly defined relations of cooperation and confrontation and the awareness of the growing strategic potential shared by all regional actors.
-With the end of Cold War, the regional security has become more important.
-The Copenhagen school develops a theory of regional security complex (RSCT), which constitutes the most comprehensive framework for analysis of regional security dynamics.
+With the end of the Cold War, regional security has become more important.
+The Copenhagen school develops a theory of regional security complex (RSCT), which constitutes the most comprehensive framework for the analysis of regional security dynamics.
 Buzan and Wæver distinguish regional security complexes (RSC) around the world, however they haven´t included the Arctic or polar territories as such.
 The aim of this paper is to analyze whether the Arctic region can be defined as a distinct RSC.
-Moreover, it seeks the answer, whether it was substantiated, that authors of the theory left out the Arctic behind without classification as an individual RSC.
+Moreover, it seeks to establish whether it can be substantiated that authors of the theory left out the Arctic behind without classification as an individual RSC.
 The major part of the paper analyzes two criteria necessary for the classification of the regional security complex.
 First, the interconnection of the major securitization and/or desecuritization processes.
 Second, the condition of fulfilling four variables of the essential structure of the RSC.
 If the Arctic region in its structure corresponds to the essential structure of the RSC and the main (de)/securitization processes show strong consistency, it is possible to classify the Arctic as a regional security complex.

 Šárka

 In certain legal conditions, psychologists belong to the healthcare workers as well.
-The role of psychologist is specific, not always respected.
-In the article there are discussed differences between psychiatrics and psychologists.
+The role of the psychologist is specific, but not always respected.
+In the article the differences between psychiatrics and psychologists are discussed.
 Competence conflict is presented by conclusions of Czech Medical Association and Association of Clinical Psychologists.
-In terms of the Act no. 372/2011 Coll., and the Act no. 96/2004 Coll., was distinguished between clinical psychologist and psychologist in health.
-If psychologist is entitled to work as a healthcare worker, has to respect ethical principles as well as lege artis principles.
-The article conceives cross-sectoral overlap in psychology and ethics.
+In terms of Act no. 372/2011 Coll., and Act no. 96/2004 Coll., these distinguished between clinical psychologist and psychologist in health.
+If a psychologist is entitled to employment as a healthcare worker, s/he has to respect ethical principles as well as lege artis principles.
+This article conceives cross-sectoral overlap in psychology and ethics.